 AMC's key strategic objective is the maximisation of value for the Company's Shareholders, which it continues to work towards.
 Its teams are very experienced in the active management of investment and development property and provide the Company with local market knowledge and expertise.
-Good progress has been made with the sales of key development projects in Warsaw (Apartamenty przy Krasińskiego and Concept House), Capital Art Apartments (the second and third stage) and Platinum Towers.
-In April and July 2013 the constructions of Concept House and Apartamenty przy Krasińskiego were successfully completed.
+Although the decrease in NAV was noted in the 2014, good progress has been made with the sales of key development projects in Warsaw (Apartamenty przy Krasińskiego I, Concept House and Capital Art Apartments III&IV).
+The last apartments in Platinum Towers were sold in 2014.
+In April and July 2013 the constructions of Concept House and Apartamenty przy Krasińskiego were successfully completed and as of 31 December 2014 the construction of the third and fourth stage of Capital Art Apartments is close to completion.
+Moreover in the third quarter of 2014 the Company managed to purchase two plots in Warsaw for use in future residential development projects.

-Reuven Havar Chief Executive Officer Atlas Management Company Limited 20 March 2014 Ziv Zviel Chief Financial Officer and Chief Operations Officer Atlas Management Company Limited
+Reuven Havar Chief Executive Officer Atlas Management Company Limited 20 March 2015 Ziv Zviel Chief Financial Officer and Chief Operations Officer Atlas Management Company Limited